DDMAL/git-basics/README.md

-# git-basics
+# Hello DDMAL newcomers!

-Pedagogical repo for introducing developers to git
+### Description
+Someday, this repo may host amazing code.
+For now, add yourself to contributors in the LICENSE file.